World Chess Championship 2006: Schedule and results

-Colors were determined for the regular games by the drawing of lots at the opening ceremony on 21 September 2006.
+Colors were determined for the classical games by the drawing of lots at the opening ceremony on 21 September 2006.
 The colors reversed between games 6 and 7.
 The colors for the first tie-break game were decided by drawing lots again.
-All regular games, and the first tie-break game, began at 3:00 p.m. local time, which corresponds to 1100 UTC.
+All classical games, and the first tie-break game, began at 3:00 p.m. local time, which corresponds to 1100 UTC.